arrow

 • Build data backup processes, as technology and infrastructure failures can be a significant operational risk.
 Ensure that backup systems are in place to ensure business continuity in the event of an outage or other disruption.

 • Prioritize employee training and education.
 Your staff must understand their roles and responsibilities in managing operational risks.
-Regular training sessions can help employees identify potential risks and take appropriate action to mitigate them.
+They should also be well versed in fintech regulation.
+Periodic training sessions can help employees identify potential risks and take appropriate action to mitigate them.

 Liability Risks